 8. Interesting Facts About The Bayeux Tapestry: Mont-Saint Michel Is Depicted

 William Duke of Normandy invited Harold Godwinson (who arrived from England to deliver King Edward’s message) to stay in Normandy.
 At one point they leave for a military expedition in Brittany.
-Lo and behold there is Mont-Saint Michel (which although technically is part of Normandy is right by the border of Brittany) the beautiful abbey church perched on the rock.
+Lo and behold there is Mont-Saint Michel (which although technically part of Normandy is right by the border of Brittany) the beautiful abbey church perched on the rock.

 Read More: Mont-Saint Michel is a vision rising from the sea.